nwops/puppet-retrospec/README.md

 Running Tests
 =============
 Puppet-retrospec tests its code against real modules downloaded directly from puppet forge.
-We also do a little mocking as well but for the majority of the tests we download our 'fixtures'.
+We also do a little mocking as well but for the majority of the tests we download are 'fixtures'.

 To run a clean test suite and re-download you must run with environment variable set
 ```